Apr 21, 2021

 You still have a couple options if you get a claim or notice for breaking copyright law.
 You could pay to officially license the song (which could cost a few hundred dollars), allow the creator to monetize your video, or simply replace that song with something else.

-If you’re still waiting to hear how to add music to a video, you may be disappointed.
+If you’re still waiting to hear how to add audio to a video, you may be disappointed.
 Because this is by far the easiest part of the entire process: Take the song file, drag it into your video editor of choice, and pat yourself on the back.

 If there was any complicated part of this step, it’s the concept of audio mixing.
 You should never have to do the work of an audio engineer (assuming you’re getting songs from a library with high quality songs), but you may have to adjust the levels or trim out parts of the song to match the tone you’ve envisioned for the project.